Please ensure Javascript is enabled for purposes of website accessibility

 Implementation has commenced

-As part of our ongoing commitment to making our streets safer and improving our local community, we undertook a Local Area Traffic Management (LATM) study for the suburbs of Largs Bay and Largs North (partial).
-The study area encompasses the region bounded by Wills Street to the south, Military Road to the west, Strathfield Terrace to the north, and Victoria and Mersey Roads to the east.
-Please refer to the key documents or the map tab on this page, for an overview of the study area.
+As part of our ongoing commitment to making our streets safer and improving neighbourhoods, we undertook a Local Area Traffic Management (LATM) study for the suburbs of Largs Bay and Largs North (partial), see the key documents or the map tab on this page, for an overview of the study area.

 You can view the Engagement Summary and project next steps below as well as descriptions of the traffic treatments.